Aggressive Granite City, IL Military Defense Attorneys

 The aggressive criminal defense attorneys at Gonzalez & Waddington have developed a reputation for defending military personnel at Army, Navy, Marine Corps, Navy, and Coast Guard installations worldwide.
 If you are stationed in Granite City, IL and are accused of a military offense, then having the most aggressive military lawyer can be the difference between losing your case versus winning your case or redeeming your career.
 Our military attorneys represent Granite City, IL military personnel in both criminal and administrative matters to include representing military service members accused of sex assault, larceny, and other crimes under the UCMJ.

-This video is a great example of why you should retain the best military lawyers that you can find.
+This video is a great example of why you should retain the best military defense lawyers that you can find.

 Unlike most civilian court martial attorneys or your assigned military attorney, pleading guilty is not something we commonly recommend.
 Our attorneys force the military to prove their case beyond a reasonable doubt.
 We take nearly every criminal case to trial and fight the allegations in front of a panel.